-Simply called by the common name of Aibeka, Abelmoschus manihot is a tropical to sub tropical plant that is grown for the leaves that are eaten fresh, however usually cooked.
+Simply called by the common name of Aibeka, Abelmoschus manihot is a tropical to sub-tropical plant that is grown for the leaves.
+They can be eaten fresh but are usually cooked before eaten.

-It is a vegetable and it grows in wet conditions.
-In warmer climates it is grown as a perennial, in cooler climates it can be grown as an annual.
+It is a vegetable that grows in wet conditions.
+In warmer climates it is grown as a perennial.
+In cooler climates it can be grown as an annual.

-It is mainly the leaves that are eaten, however the very young shoot are also used.
+It is mainly the leaves that are eaten; however, the very young shoots are also used.

 Often used in soups, Aibeka is usually cooked with coconut milk in curries along with turmeric, chicken and the usual ingredients.

-t is also used to make a medicinal tea.
+It is also used to make medicinal tea.

-This is a plant that must have a combination of warmth and damp to wet soils.
+This is a plant that must have a combination of warm and damp-to-wet soils.

-The easiest method of propagation is from stem cuttings that struck very easily.
+The easiest method of propagation is from stem cuttings that strike very easily.

-- Common Name – Aibeka, Lettuce Tree, Belle, also known as Tororo aoi in Japan.
+- Common names – Aibeka, Lettuce Tree, Belle, also known as Tororo aoi in Japan.

-- Soil – Naturally found along waterways, however grows in areas well away from waterways as well.
+- Soil – Naturally found along waterways; however, grows in areas well away from waterways.

-- Height – To 2 metres in height.
+- Height – Up to 2m in height

-- Foliage – Mid green, textured, heavily lobbed to slightly lobbed depending on variety..
+- Foliage – Mid green, textured, heavily lobbed to slightly lobbed, depending on the variety.

 - Drought tolerant – No